LGM-25C Titan II: Titan II missile

-The Titan II ICBM was the successor to the Titan I, with double the payload.
+Part of the Titan rocket family, the Titan II ICBM was the successor to the Titan I, with double the payload.
 Unlike the Titan I, it used hydrazine-based hypergolic propellant which was storable and reliably ignited.
 This reduced time to launch and permitted it to be launched from its silo.
 Titan II carried the largest single warhead of any American ICBM.

-LGM-25C Missile
+LGM-25C missile

 The missile consists of a two-stage, rocket engine powered vehicle and a re-entry vehicle (RV).
 Provisions are included for in-flight separation of Stage II from Stage I, and separation of the RV from Stage II.
 Stage I and Stage II vehicles each contain propellant and pressurization, rocket engine, hydraulic and electrical systems, and explosive components.
 In addition, Stage II contains the flight control system and missile guidance system.
 Stage I contained three gyros and the Autopilot.
 The Autopilot attempted to keep the missile straight during first stage flight and sent commands to the Inertial Measurement Unit (IMU) on the 2nd stage.
 The IMU would compensate and send steering commands to the engine actuators.